-Sources of vitamin C fruits, as well as having positive effects on skin health and immune function, vitamin C is known to be a powerful antioxidant, and is also vital for the synthesis of collagen, connective tissue, bones, teeth, and small blood vessels.
+Sources of vitamin C fruits, as well as having positive effects on skin health and immune function, vitamin C is known to be a powerful antioxidant and are also vital for the synthesis of collagen, connective tissue, bones, teeth, and small blood vessels.

 Sources of vitamin C fruits